Topics on this page

 What Type of Solution Can You Expect?

-Typically the credit-counseling agency will create a debt-management plan and help you get it approved by your creditors.
-Once your creditors have approved your plan, most of them will stop charging you additional interest and work with you to reduce your credit.
+Typically, the credit counseling agency will create a debt management plan and help you get it approved by your creditors.
+Once your creditors have approved your plan, most of them will stop charging you additional interest and work with you to reduce your debt.

-- Make sure you that your Debt Management Plan only includes the appropriate debt, especially make sure that you do not include your mortgage.
+Make sure you that your debt management plan only includes the appropriate debt, and especially make sure that you do not include your mortgage.

-- Make sure you reset your payment schedule with your creditor if you are going to pay them once a month so not to incur late charges and fees.
+Make sure you reset your payment schedule with your creditor if you are going to pay them once a month so you will not incur late charges and fees.